AaltoUrbanWater/GisToSWMM5/input_files.md

 ## Conduits table
 Conduits table defines the conduits (pipes, links) of the drainage system, i.e., the pipes and channels that convey the water from one node to another.

-File format is _.csv_ where each row defines the properties of one conduit in the system.
+File format is comma-separated _.csv_ where each row defines the properties of one conduit in the system.
 The file can be directly produced using e.g. ArcMap or QGIS.

 The file must have a header row with the following attributes that are defined on following rows for each conduit.

 | Attribute |              | Notes |